Guthix/Jagex-Store-5/docs/Containers.md

 Containers are the smallest possible unit which can be read and written to the cache.
 Containers are optionally encrypted and optionally compressed blocks of data.
-The data can either represent an archive (loaded from dictionary indexes) or dictionary attributes (loaded from the attributes indexes).
+The data can either represent a group (loaded from archive indexes) or archive settings (loaded from the master index).

 Containers can be encrypted with an XTEA block cipher.
 The cache also supports 3 different type of compressions: BZIP2, GZIP and LZMA.
 Some